Pelagicore/software-factory/docs/chapters/ci-and-cd/pelux-ci-cd-jobs.rst

     served.

 Wipe Cache Weekly
-    Wipes out the Yocto cache once a week to make sure it doesn't grow out of control.
+    Wipes out the Yocto cache once a week to make sure it does not grow out of control.

 .. _multi-branch pipelines: https://wiki.jenkins.io/display/JENKINS/Pipeline+Multibranch+Plugin